It’s time to get spirited about fighting back.

 If you’ve been mistakenly reported as consumer deceased by a credit bureau, you likely have legal options.
 Being falsely reported as deceased can prevent you from working, buying a home, or simply managing everyday life.
 Under the FCRA, you may be entitled to compensation for the harm this has caused.

-A deceased credit report attorney can help you file a claim, demand the removal of the false consumer deceased indicator, and pursue financial compensation if the credit bureau refuses to fix the error.
-You may be able to recover actual damages, statutory damages, and even have your legal fees covered.
+Our Deceased Reporting practice page provides more information about how a consumer protection attorney can help you file a claim, demand the removal of the false consumer deceased indicator, and pursue compensation if the credit bureau refuses to fix the error.
+You may be able to recover money.
+And you pay nothing out of pocket to work with us.

 Consumer Lawyers You Can Trust!